amarjeet-cheema/credit_card_payment_default/README.md

-# Credit Card Next Payment Prediction - Deployment
+# Credit Card Next Payment Default Prediction

 • If you want to view the deployed model, click on the following link:<br />